 Stock Appreciation Rights.
 At the time a stock appreciation right is granted, a stock appreciation right holder will recognize no taxable income, and there are no tax consequences to the Company.
 The stock appreciation right holder will recognize taxable income at the time the stock appreciation right is exercised in an amount equal to the amount of cash and the fair market value of the shares of the Common Stock received upon such exercise.
 However, if the stock appreciation right holder is subject to suit under Section 16(b) of the Exchange Act (the short swing profits rule), the stock appreciation right holder will recognize taxable income at the time the stock appreciation right is exercised in an amount equal to the amount of cash received upon exercise and the fair market value (determined as of the earlier of (i) the expiration of 6 months from the date of exercise, or (ii) the first day on which the disposition of such property would not subject such stock appreciation right holder to suit under Section 16(b) of the Securities Exchange Act, unless the stock appreciation right holder makes a timely Internal Revenue Code §83(b) election) of the Common Stock received upon such exercise.
-The income recognized on exercise of a stock appreciation right will be taxable at ordinary income tax rates.
-The Company generally will be entitled to a deduction with respect to the exercise of a stock appreciation right in an amount equal to the amount of ordinary income recognized by the stock appreciation right holder upon such exercise, provided the Company satisfies applicable federal income tax reporting requirements or the stock appreciation right holder actually reports such income on his or her federal income tax returns.
-Any gain or loss upon the disposition of the Common Stock acquired pursuant to the exercise of a stock appreciation right will qualify as short-term or long-term capital gain or loss depending on how long the stock appreciation right holder holds the Common Stock before such disposition.
+The income recognized on exercise of a stock appreciation right in an amount equal to the amount of ordinary income tax rates.
+The Company generally will be entitled to a deduction with respect to the exercise, provided the Company satisfies applicable federal income tax reporting requirements or the stock appreciation right holder upon such exercise of a stock appreciation right in an amount equal to the amount of ordinary income tax reporting requirements or the stock appreciation right holder actually reports such income on his or her federal income tax returns.
+Any gain or loss upon the disposition of the Common Stock acquired pursuant to the exercise of a stock appreciation right will gain or loss depending on how long the stock appreciation right holder holds the Common Stock before such disposition.